carmen16/news-article-topic-classification/README.md

     + You can download the data at: the [Linguistic Data Consortium](https://catalog.ldc.upenn.edu/ldc2008t19) or from the UC Berkeley library
     + My code refers to the file path `data/ldc/*`, so the data needs to be placed there for `parse_corpus.py` (step 1) to work.
 + I have uploaded some CSV files with random samples of the data ([data/nyt_corpus_1000.csv](https://github.com/carmen16/w266-final-project/blob/master/data/nyt_corpus_1000.csv) and [data/nyt_corpus_10000.csv](https://github.com/carmen16/w266-final-project/blob/master/data/nyt_corpus_10000.csv)).
 See Step 1 in [Code Summary](#code-summary) for more info.
++ The GloVe embedding files are also too big to upload to Git.
+Download them [here](https://nlp.stanford.edu/projects/glove/) (the Wikipedia 2014 + Gigaword 5 run with 6B tokens).
+    + To run the `neural_nets.py` code, place the four text files in [GloVe/](https://github.com/carmen16/w266-final-project/tree/master/GloVe)